wurunduk/crashday-center/source/_posts/paint-net-tips-and-tricks.md

 ![](/media/multipl_layer2.png "On *Mutiply* Blend Mode")

-This is very useful sort of 'baking' liverys onto an Ambient Occlusion baked body texture and if you want to replicate how vanilla game liverys look like, as they were probably made this exact way. \
+This is very useful sort of 'baking' liverys onto an Ambient Occlusion baked body texture and if you want to replicate how vanilla game liverys look like, as they were probably made this exact way.

-Except one!\
+Except one!

-\
-**Color Burn:**\
+**Color Burn:**
 Works similiarly to ***Multiply,*** except in a way it takes the brightness values of the below layer, being body texture, and somehow applies it to the livery layer's hue in an amplified way.
-This is the way the Apachee's *"Wildfire"* livery was made.\
+This is the way the Apachee's *"Wildfire"* livery was made.

 For the demonstrations below, I took the Wildfire livery, made it fully white with Hue/Saturation, and gave it an orange color with the [Color Filter](https://forums.getpaint.net/topic/18811-ed-harvey-effects-v-40-2012-02-13/) plugin I later tweaked.

 ![This is the livery layer with Multiply](/media/wildfire-mulp.png)

 ![And this is with Color Burn](/media/wildfire-cb.png)

-With some tweaking to Hue/Saturation I could find very close values the *"Wildfire"* livery used (RGB 254,133,13).\
+With some tweaking to Hue/Saturation I could find very close values the *"Wildfire"* livery used (RGB 254,133,13).
 But be aware this method only works with certain colors, like blue or lime-ish colors, but usually tweaking the Lightness and Saturation after changing the Hue with Hue/Saturation, every color can work well.

 ## **The Alpha Channel and Masks**

+To make use of this section, you'll need the [Alpha Mask plugin](https://forums.getpaint.net/topic/1854-alpha-mask-import-plugin-20/), if you'll work in paint.net.\
+\
 To make most use of the method above and have parts of the car body paintable ingame, you will have to utilize Alpha Masks, but first, a little introduction to the Alpha Layer or Channel itself.

 The Alpha Channel is present in any image supporting transparency, and it basically defines how transparent parts of the image should be using the RGB values in the channel.
 While it can use any type of image, even colored ones as an alpha layer, the channel will always be greyscale when it's used as an Alpha Layer, so it's more practical to create the Alpha Masks in black and white, so you even see the exact opacity values easier thanks to the RGB values being the same.